Jigarthanda DoubleX: Casting and filming

 S. J. Suryah's character, including his hairstyle and sartorial choices, were inspired by filmmaker Satyajit Ray.
 Suryah was initially reluctant to act in the film as he had already portrayed a filmmaker in Karthik's Iraivi (2016) but accepted after Karthik said he wanted a "good performer" for the role.
 Karthik cast Raghava Lawrence after being impressed with his performance in Parthen Rasithen (2001).
 Nimisha Sajayan auditioned for a role in the film and was successfully cast.
 Principal photography began in Madurai on 12 December 2022.
 Filming took place in exotic locations across Kerala and Tamil Nadu.
 Many extensive sets were created to match the film's setting.
 A set was erected in Thandikudi near Kodaikanal where major portions of the film were shot.
-While filming his fight sequences, actor Vidhu, who portrayed one of the antagonists Shettani, was told to fight like an animal, and practised gymnastics and silambam for the same.
+While filming his fight sequences, actor Vidhu, who portrayed one of the antagonists Shettani, was told to fight like an animal, so he practised gymnastics and Silambam for the same.
 The actor Clint Eastwood appears in the film digitally recreated.
 Filming wrapped in July 2023.

 Soundtrack

 The soundtrack and background score for the film were composed by Santhosh Narayanan.
+A single "Maamadura" was released on 8 October 2023.
+It gained renewed attention after featuring in the 2026 American film Best of the Best.